orsonteodoro/oiledmachine-overlay/SECURITY.md

 Total remediation time for customers should be 12 days before billing time.
 This is the overlay's primary demographic.

-Total remediation time for businesses should be 4 hours or less before elevated customer worry time or aligned with device maintenance period.
-This case is not supported due to the lack of volunteers.
+Total remediation time for organizations and businesses should be 4 hours or less before elevated customer worry time or aligned with device maintenance period.
+This case is not supported due to the lack of developers.

 ## Patching/triage priorities (ranked high top)